Abhay2412/HunterHubHackathon/README.md

 5. `pip install flask_cors`
 6. Run application: `flask run`

 Note: For Mac for steps 2-3 use [this](https://realpython.com/python-virtual-environments-a-primer/).
+Also steps 2-3 are optional.

 ### Run Frontend
 1. Go into frontend folder (in new terminal): `cd frontend`